-The initial vision was to produce functional and innovative board riding items, all of which are still lying at the core of everything the company does.
-Eventually, they went to produce their first neoprene surf wetsuit and board leash that later on turned to the world’s first stitchless board shorts.
+The initial vision was to produce functional and innovative board-riding items, which are still lying at the core of everything the company does.
+Eventually, they produced their first neoprene surf wetsuit and board leash that turned into the world’s first stitchless board shorts.

-A lot of things have changed since O’Neill’s humble beginnings yet, their vision of creating useful and inventive board riding products endures to lie at the core of everything the company does.
+Many things have changed since O’Neill’s humble beginnings, yet, their vision of creating valuable and inventive board riding products endures to lie at the core of everything the company does.

 Official Site: www.oneill.com

 #13.
 Carve Designs –“Real Women With Real Bodies & a Real Passion For Adventure” – Best Bikini Surf Brand

 There are many reasons why Carve Designs is the best surf bikini brand out there, but none more so than the fact that they are truly made for adventurous women.